OttavaCo/Bassa/README.md

 Ottava Bassa - Primitives and Base Library

 ## Credits
+Much thanks and appreciation to,

-Much thanks to Tom Wu for porting BigNumber and RSA implementations:
+Tom Wu for porting BigNumber and RSA implementations:

 http://www-cs-students.stanford.edu/~tjw/